 The best forex brokers for beginners offer three essential benefits.
-The first, and most important, they are a regulated and trusted brand that offers a user-friendly web-based platform.
-Second, they provide a strong variety of educational resources.
+The first and most important is that they are a regulated and trusted brand that provides a user-friendly web-based platform.
+Second, they offer a strong variety of educational resources.
 Third, they provide access to quality market research.

 Forex trading is the process of exchanging one currency for another, known as buying or selling currency pairs, based on prevailing exchange rates from the forex market.
-The forex market is the largest global market, with nearly $6.59 trillion in currency traded on average, per day, as of April 2019.
+The forex market is the largest global market, with nearly $6.59 trillion in currency traded on average per day.

 The Best Forex Brokers for Beginners